-Figure 4: MRP Minimum and Maximum Temperature.
+Figure 5: MRP Maximum and Minimum Temperature

-Humidity is highest during Autumn and Winter averaging a maximum of 83% and 85% respectively.
-Spring and Summer average a maximum humidity of 73% and 72% respectively (refer Table 2).
+Humidity is highest during Autumn and Winter averaging a maximum of 81% and 85% respectively.
+Spring and Summer average a maximum humidity of 67% and 70% respectively.
+2024 was mostly typical of the longer-term averages other than Spring which had a higher humidity (Table 4).